-This is not one of the most accessible venues for the visiting golfer, so you’ll need to befriend a member to tee it up on the classical William S. Flynn-designed course here at Indian Creek, which dates back to the 1930s.
+This is not one of the most accessible venues for the visiting golfer, so you’ll need to befriend a member to tee it up on this classical William S. Flynn-designed course, which dates back to the 1930s.
 The clubhouse itself is not only huge, it’s also an architectural delight built in an Italianate-style with multiple terraces and loggias that overlook the golf course and the bay.
-Some people even reckon that Indian Creek has the best locker room in the country.
+Some people even reckon that Indian Creek's clubhouse has the best locker room in the country.

-Apart from some new back tees, the course at Indian Creek is pretty much a monument to William S. Flynn.
-From the original tees it measures a modest 6,600 yards but there’s a real eclectic mix of long and short holes, including the par four 9th which measures 470 yards and the par four 13th measuring a mere 309 yards.
+Apart from some new back tees, the course is pretty much a monument to Flynn.
+From the original tees it measures a modest 6,600 yards but there’s a real eclectic mix of long and short holes, including the par four 9th topping out at 470 yards and the par four 13th spanning a mere 309 yards.
 It’s this variation coupled with the simplicity and subtlety of the design that makes Indian Creek so special.

-Very few people will be fortunate to tee it up at Indian Creek, but those that do will immediately notice that the course is polished to within an inch of its life.
+Very few people will be fortunate to tee it up here, but those that do will immediately notice that the course is polished to within an inch of its life.
 Some say that Indian Creek is better groomed than Augusta.